Sulligent, Alabama: History

+In 2025 Randy Otts was elected mayor and sworn into office in early 2026.
+Mayor Otts was only in office for a few months before he resigned and the city council of Sulligent voted in former mayor Scott Boman back in as mayor in March of 2026.According to the March 31, 2026 edition of the WTVA News, The city of Sulligent has a new mayor, but many residents are not happy about the decision.

 Geography

-Sulligent is located at (33.894807, -88.131920).

 According to the U.S. Census Bureau, the city has a total area of 7.8 sqmi, all land.

 U.S. Route 278 (US 278) passes through Sulligent, intersecting State Route 17 (SR 17) at the center of town.

 The BNSF Railway provides railroad service with a line running east–west.